Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

 \subsection{Evaluation}

-To train the self-supervised model, we randomly selected $678$ slides out of all $1021$ LUAD and LUSC TCGA WSIs, leaving the NYU cohort unseen.
+To train the self-supervised model, we randomly selected $678$ slides out of all $1021$ LUAD and LUSC TCGA WSIs, leaving the NYU cohorts unseen.
 In addition, we subsampled $250K$ of $583K$ tiles from those selected WSIs.
 Once the self-supervised model was trained, it was frozen and used to project tissue tiles into representations.
+To ensure sub-sampling was not affecting the performance, the LUAD survival analysis task was also done after training using the full non-sub-sampled training cohort (and using a 5-fold cross-correlation split similar to the one used in \textit{Chen et al.}\cite{chen2022scaling,chen2022pan}).
+We tracked the train and validation loss of the model during training to ensure no overfitting.
+We find that both losses converge concurrently without overfitting (\textbf{Supplementary Figure \ref{supfig:BT_loss}}).

-For our lung adenocarcinoma and squamous cellcarcinoma classification analysis we perform the following procedure.
-We setup a 5 fold cross validation, and to further prevent site-specific bias \cite{Howard2021}, we performed it in a way to obtain non-overlapping institutions between TCGA training, validation, and test sets.
-For each fold, we defined Leiden clusters based on representations of the TCGA training set and assign clusters to TCGA validation and test representations based on those found in the training set.
-The cohort from NYU was used as an additional external test set to which those clusters were assigned as well.
-Subsequently, we fit a logistic regression using WSI representations from the training set and evaluated performance on TCGA validation and test sets, and NYU cohort.
-The motivation behind this procedure was to confirm that the methodology is robust against different imaging process across institutions, maintaining consistent performance.

-Once we established that clustering on different training sets provides similar performance, we locked down a particular cluster configuration and used it to evaluate the performance of the logistic regression across the 5 fold cross validation.
-We used this procedure so clusters are common across folds and we can evaluate their statistical significance to predict lung adenocarcinoma or squamous cellcarcinoma.
-We combined coefficients for the logistic regression across folds by averaging them and combined p-values with Fisher's method, using a p value threshold of $0.05$.
-These results can be found in Section \ref{section:results-luad-vs-lusc}.
+For our lung adenocarcinoma and squamous cell carcinoma classification analysis we perform the following procedure.
+We set up a 5-fold cross validation, and to further prevent site-specific bias \cite{Howard2021}, we performed it in a way to obtain non-overlapping institutions between TCGA training, validation, and test sets.
+For each fold, we defined Leiden clusters based on representations of the TCGA training set and assign clusters (i.e. HPCs) to TCGA validation and test representations based on those found in the training set.
+The cohort from NYU was used as an additional external test set to which those HPCs were assigned as well.
+Subsequently, we fit a logistic regression using WSI vector representations from the training set and evaluated performance on TCGA validation and test sets, and NYU cohort.
+The motivation behind this procedure was to confirm that the methodology is robust against different imaging processes across institutions, maintaining consistent performance.
+These results can be found in \textbf{Supplementary Figure \ref{supfig:clustering_variability}}.
+Once we established that HPCs on different training sets provide similar performance, we locked down a particular cluster configuration and used it to evaluate the performance of the logistic regression across the 5-fold cross validation.
+We used this procedure so clusters are common across folds and we can evaluate their impact to predict lung adenocarcinoma or squamous cell carcinoma.